 Work on Study Skills

 It often comes as a surprise to people in their freshman year of college that studying requires a particular set of skills, and you may not have developed those skills in high school.
 Ironically, if you had good grades, your classes may have been easy for you, meaning you never had to.
 Once in college, you may find academics a bigger challenge, and you could be unprepared for it.
 Look for any workshops on campus about study skills, or check online for ideas about strategies.
 It may take some experimenting to figure out what approaches to note taking, preparing for a test or other elements of note taking work best for you.
+And online courses are more popular than ever today.
+Even kids can take 4th grade math help!

 Are you one of those people that only speaks up in class when called on?
 Making an effort to participate regularly in class has a number of good outcomes.
 First, you’re engaging with the material in a different way, and that can help you retain it better.
 Second, your professor will have a better idea of who you are and your strengths, and this can be important if you need a recommendation later.
 Finally, speaking up in class helps in creating a fruitful atmosphere for discussion and learning, which ultimately benefits everyone.